 Blood pressure numbers are written with the systolic number above with the diastolic listed below, such as 120/80 mmHg.
 (The mmHg is millimeters of mercury—the units used to measure blood pressure.)

-(Ophthalmology 2003;110: 636-643) There are certain factors that contribute to the development of high blood pressure.
-The causes of high blood pressure are:
+There are certain factors that contribute to the development of high blood pressure.
+The causes of high blood pressure can include:

 1) Obesity - As a persons body weight increases so does their blood pressure

 2) Alcohol use - drinking more than one to two drinks of alcohol per day tends to raise blood pressure in those who are sensitive to alcohol